• Duration:19 Nights 20 Days

 “There's no such thing as bad weather, only unsuitable clothing.”
 Alfred Wainwright

-Are you planning your dream trip to the Himalaya of Nepal?
-Make sure you have packed well for your hiking, trekking and climbing experiences in Nepal.
-The time period of your visit also determines your packing list.
-The best trekking seasons for beginning your Island Peak Climbing are spring and autumn.
-During these seasons, maximum flow of trekkers can be witnessed.
-Weather during spring (March – May) and autumn (September – November) are likely to be mild with clear blue sky and outstanding mountain views.
-But nights can get freezing cold at higher elevation.
-So, packing appropriate clothing, gear, and equipments for your Island Peak Expedition is a must for lifetime memorable trekking and climbing experience in Everest region of Nepal.
+Are you planning your dream trip to the Himalayas of Nepal?
+If so, pack appropriately for hiking, trekking, and climbing experiences.
+The best trekking seasons for Island Peak Climbing are spring, March–May, and autumn (September–November).
+The weather is mild during these seasons, with clear skies and outstanding mountain views.
+However, nights can get cold at higher elevations.
+So, packing appropriate clothing, gear, and equipment is essential for a memorable and safe climbing experience.

 Upper Body: